Archive for the 'Museum' Category

 Exhibit designed by UJMN Architects + Designers.

-William Faulkner in three dimensions
+William Faulkner in Three Dimensions

-Faulkner photoA single expression says volumes.
+A glimpse of a facial expression conveys volumes.
 This is one of my favorite photographs.
-It’s William Faulkner in 1962, with Eudora Welty in the background, when she presented him with the Gold Medal for Fiction at the National Institute of Arts and Letters, in New York (Gift of Dr. Ellen J. Steckert to The University of Mississippi).
+It’s William Faulkner in 1962, with Eudora Welty in the background, when she presented him with the Gold Medal for Fiction at the National Institute of Arts and Letters, in New York.

 I came across this photograph and dozens like it when I was doing research on Faulkner for a master planning project for the University of Mississippi (Ole Miss) in Oxford.
 The museum wanted to find a way to honor one of its most distinguished alumni and longtime Oxford resident, and we devised a thematic approach to make his life, his writings, and his genius accessible to museumgoers.
-(The museum also oversees Rowan Oak, the historic site that was Faulkner’s home for many decades, which happens to be a short walk through the woods from the museum.
-Read more about this amazing site in this New York Times article, or more about my involvement with the related landscape planning project.)

 Phila.
 Zoo 150th anniversary exhibition